Stayin' Alive: Other media

+Cornell Dupree covered "Stayin' Alive" in 1977.

+Greek singer Bessy Argyraki released a Greek language version of the song called "Pio Dynata" in the 1970's.

 The song is used in the 1980 comedy film Airplane!.
 During a bar-room fight, the song accidentally starts playing on a jukebox, turning the scene into a parody of Saturday Night Fever.
 Zucker, Abrahams and Zucker sped the track up by 10% in the film, and had to get permission from the Gibb brothers to do so.

+In 2019, a cover was performed by Lizzo was released as a stand-alone promotional single for the movie Happy Death Day 2U.
+The song plays throughout the first set of end credits before the post-credit scene.

+In 2010, Kingsley and Perdomo released a country version of the song with a prominent banjo part playing the riff.
+It is featured on their album "Fake Smiles".

-In the BBC show Sherlock, as a ringtone of Jim Moriarty, in its series two premiere on New Year's Day, 2012.
+In the BBC show Sherlock, it is a ringtone of Jim Moriarty, in its series two premiere on New Year's Day, 2012.
 It is also heard in the series two finale, when Moriarty tells Sherlock that their final problem is 'Stayin' Alive', whilst playing the song on his phone.

-A Japanese-language cover version by Avu-chan appeared on the soundtrack to the Bullet Train 2022 film.
+A Japanese language cover version by Avu-chan appeared on the soundtrack to the 2022 film, Bullet Train.